townmath/cisp400-reader/_sources/front-matter/preface.rst

    He did not intend to write a humor book, but that was the result.

-   Some of the his classic translations from the section *Idiotisms and Proverbs*:
+   Some of his classic translations from the section *Idiotisms and Proverbs*:

    It want to beat the iron during it is hot.
       *Strike while the iron is hot*